ram1306/SUPERSTORE-ANALYSIS/README.md

 **Variables:**

--*Region*: The geographical location.
+- *Region*: The geographical location.

--*Count of Product*: The number of products in each region.
+- *Count of Product*: The number of products in each region.

 **Visualization:**

--A pie chart was used to visualize the distribution of product count across different regions.
+- A pie chart was used to visualize the distribution of product count across different regions.

 #**Conclusion**